awslabs/graphstorm/docs/source/tutorials/own-data.rst

     ...
     59

 For edge data, users can do the similar thing as defining customized node labels to define the customized edge labels.
-The configuration looks the same:
+The configuration looks same for JSON file, for parquet file, users need to specify both the source id column and destination id column:

+JSON:

 .. code-block:: json